kercheval/GradleCMPlugin/README.md

 - 1.0 - Nov 6, 2012 - The initial completion of the buildversion
 plugin
-- 0.6 - Oct 20, 2012 - The initial compeltion of the buildinfo plugin
+- 0.6 - Oct 20, 2012 - The initial completion of the buildinfo plugin

 ### Dependencies